On the Selection of Random Field Evaluation Points in the p-MLQMC Method: Theoretical Background

 \section{Theoretical Background}

 Multilevel Monte Carlo methods rely on a hierarchy of meshes in order to achieve a speedup with respect to Monte Carlo.
-This speedup is achieved by taking a majority of samples on coarse and computationally cheap meshes, and by taking only a decreasing number of samples on finer and computationally expensive meshes.
+This speedup is achieved by writing the expected value of a quantity of interest on a fine mesh as the expected value of a quantity of interest on a coarse mesh together with a series of correction terms that express the difference in expected value of the quantity of interest on two successive finer meshes.
+In particular, given the hierarchy of approximations $P_0, P_1, \ldots, P_L$ for the quantity of interest $P$ computed on an increasingly finer mesh, we have the telescopic sum identity,

 This hierarchy of meshes can be obtained by applying an h-refinement scheme or a p-refinement scheme to a coarse mesh model.
 We opt for a hierarchy based on p-refinement.
 The hierarchy applied to a discretized model of the slope stability problem is shown in Fig.\,\ref{fig:meshes_2_p}.
 Here, the Finite Element nodal points are represented as red dots.
 A more thorough discussion of the slope stability problem and the underlying Finite Element model is given in \S\ref{sec:FEM}.

 In the Multilevel Monte Carlo setting, the meshes in the hierarchy are commonly referred to as `levels'.
 The coarsest mesh is referred to as level 0.
 Subsequent finer meshes are assigned the next cardinal number, e.g., level 1, level 2, $\ldots$